 The Bank of Namibia Annual report further highlights that Namibia's average inflation rate moderated during 2017, when compared to 2016.
 The inflation rate averaged 6.2 percent in 2017, compared to the 6.7 percent average in 2016.
 The slowdown in the inflation rate was mainly due to a sharp decline in the food and non-alcoholic beverages category due to good rainfall received.
-It is also being reported that during the 2017/18 fisAll in all, Namibia's financial system in general and the banking sector in particular remained sound during 2017.
+It is also being reported that during the 2017/18 fiscal year, Government's overall deficit is estimated to have improved, mainly on account of higher SACU receipts and additional revenue collection.
+The current account deficit has also narrowed significantly, mainly due to a steep decrease in the import bill and increased SACU receipts.